Parsl/parsl/docs/userguide/faq.rst

 If ``parsl`` is cloned from a github repository and added to the ``PYTHONPATH``, it is possible to miss the installation of some dependent libraries.
-In this configuration, ``parsl`` will raise errors such as :
+In this configuration, ``parsl`` will raise errors such as:

 ``ModuleNotFoundError: No module named 'ipyparallel'``

 In this situation, please install the required packages.
-If you are on a machine with sudo privileges you could install the packages for all users, or if you choose install to a virtual environment using packages such as virtualenv and conda.
+If you are on a machine with sudo privileges you could install the packages for all users, or if you choose, install to a virtual environment using packages such as virtualenv and conda.

-For instance with conda, follow this `cheatsheet <https://conda.io/docs/_downloads/conda-cheatsheet.pdf>`_ to create a virtual environment :
+For instance, with conda, follow this `cheatsheet <https://conda.io/docs/_downloads/conda-cheatsheet.pdf>`_ to create a virtual environment:

 .. code-block:: bash